Skip to Content

 High School Math: Pre-Calculus Preparation: This course is intended for higher level math students preparing to take pre-calculus this fall.
 Students will review and be introduced to the concepts necessary for a smooth transition into pre-calculus.

 Visual Storytelling: This course is for students who want to explore the techniques and possibilities of visual media as a tool for communication and storytelling.
-Using a smartphone, DSLR, or other image capture device, students will learn to make still photographs and video within a multimedia context to create fictional and non-fictional short stories.
+Using a smartphone, DSLR, or other image capture device, students will learn to make still photographs and videos within a multimedia context to create fictional and non-fictional short stories.
 Applications from the Adobe Creative Suite will be used to edit, organize, and output stories in engaging and interactive ways online.
 Students will also be introduced to various forms of Visual Communication being used in contemporary society.
 What stories do you want to tell?

 Academic Prep: